Department: DPB – Plant Biology

 Location: Stanford, CA

 We have a 3-year postdoctoral position for work focused on understanding interactions in synthetic communities of bacteria present in hot spring mats of Yellowstone National Park.
 These ‘laboratory communities’ will reveal the overall metabolic landscape of the mats using the entire community and synthetic combinations of component organisms.
 Applications of sequencing and metabolomics will reveal key metabolic pathways used by the different members of the community under different light and nutrient conditions and over the diel cycle, and various aspect of interactions among the bacteria.
 Experiments will also be performed to analyze how abrupt changes in light intensity and temperature as well as the addition of exogenous microbes impact mat growth, structure, electrical and metabolic networks.
 The work will be performed by an international group of investigators.
 Preference will be given to candidates who have worked with microbes and have experience with molecular and omics approaches.
-If interested contact Arthur Grossman (firstname.lastname@example.org) and Devaki Bhaya (email@example.com).
+If interested, please apply below.
+For informal inquiries, please contact Arthur Grossman (firstname.lastname@example.org) and Devaki Bhaya (email@example.com).

 The Department of Plant Biology of Carnegie Institution is located on the campus of Stanford University.
 Formerly known as the Carnegie Institution of Washington, the Carnegie Institution for Science is a U.S.-based non-profit, private endowment.
 Andrew Carnegie founded the Carnegie Institution of Washington in 1902 as an organization for scientific discovery to serve as a home to exceptional individuals—men and women—with imagination and extraordinary dedication capable of working at the cutting edge of their fields.
 Today, Carnegie scientists work in six scientific departments on the west and east Coasts and at the Las Camapanas Observatory in Chile.
 Carnegie investigators are leaders in the fields of plant biology, developmental biology, earth and planetary sciences, astronomy, and global ecology.
 The Department of Plant Biology has state-of-the-art facilities for microscopy/imaging and mass spectrometry as well as molecular genetic studies of plants.
 To learn more about the Department of Plant Biology, visit https://dpb.carnegiescience.edu/